What Do Axolotls Eat in Captivity?

 - Teaches them where to go for food

-Most axolotls learn to use a feeding dish reliably within 2-3 weeks.
+Many axolotls learn to use a feeding dish reliably within a few weeks.

 Signs Your Diet Needs Adjustment